 The other two poetry resources in the kit are specific for Poem in Your Pocket Day (April 27).
 This calendar holiday is when people throughout the United States select a poem, carry it with them (in their pocket), and share it with others throughout the day.
 Have your students participate by writing their favorite poems down on the Poem in Your Pocket Day Scroll Template.
 Or you could have students create a Poem in Your Pocket Day Booklet using the last worksheet included in the kit.

 On April 27th, students across the nation won't be walking around campus with their favorite poems tucked in their pockets, but that doesn't mean they can't do it at home.

 Instead of having students choose a poem from a published poet, have students create their own vocabulary poems to share!
 That way, when students recite their poems, they are not only celebrating poetry, they are also celebrating (and reinforcing) vocabulary.

-The poem can rhyme, but does not have to, and the goal is for students to explain the meaning of the vocabulary word using succinct but powerful language, specific examples, and a strong ending.
+For this activity, students will define a vocabulary word in the context of a short poem.
+The poem can rhyme (but does not have to) and the goal is for students to explain the meaning of the vocabulary word using succinct but powerful language, specific examples, and a strong ending.

 Here are two examples that I wrote:

 To command is to give orders By one who is in control.
 If you are wise, you will obey the instructions, which is your role.

 If you fail to follow the leader, and the commands that she did make, you will quickly find that you have made a rather grave mistake.

 EXAMPLE 2 Supercilious

 Her nose was an upturned ramp that her eyes skated down.
 Her eyelids were lowered, so all you could see could see were three shades of eyeshadow, perfectly blended.